libreobjet/open-guide/this_book.md

 Etherpad is a browser based text editor that allows many people to write together in real-time on the same page. http://etherpad.org/

 ### Markdown
-We used the markdown syntax as it's very easy-to-write and easy-to-read plaintext format can be converted in HTML while keeping it structured. http://daringfireball.net/projects/markdown/
+We used the markdown syntax as its very easy-to-write and easy-to-read plaintext format can be converted in HTML while keeping it structured. http://daringfireball.net/projects/markdown/

 ### Bash
 Bash is a shell scripting language available on *nix systems.
 A small bash script was used to download and regularly backup all the texts that were written in etherpads. https://www.gnu.org/software/bash/

 ### Git
-Git, todays's most famous version control system, was used to keep tracks of the text changes and to sync those with an online repository held at Github. http://www.git-scm.com/
+Git, today's most famous version control system, was used to keep track of the text changes and to sync those with an online repository held at Github. http://www.git-scm.com/

 ### Sparkleshare
 Sparkleshare behaves a little like the infamous Dropbox, but uses a git repository as a backend.
-Created by Hylke Bons, this tool made it easier to sync files and folders between computers, while keeping track of changes and without having anyone to learn how Git works. http://sparkleshare.org/
+Created by Hylke Bons, this tool made it easier to sync files and folders between computers, while keeping track of changes and without anyone needing to learn how Git works. http://sparkleshare.org/

 ### Gitbook-cli
 Gitbook-cli is an open source software based on Nodejs that transforms a set of markdown files and folders into different electronic book formats (pdf, epub, mobi, html). https://www.gitbook.com/

 ### Podofo
 Podofo is a PDF manipulation toolbox created by Pierre Marchand, member of the open source graphic design studio [OSP](http://osp.kitchen) in Brussels.
-Podofoimpose was used to produce a different imposition of the pdf for the home printers.
+Podofoimpose was used to produce a different imposition of the pdf for home printers.

 ### Fonts
 We use these excellent libre fonts in the book: